Visual Document Understanding and Reasoning: A Multi-Agent Collaboration Framework with Agent-Wise Adaptive Test-Time Scaling: Methodology

-Since that scaling test-time computation can activate the long-context understanding and reasoning capabilities of small-parameter VLMs, dynamically allocating additional computing resources and enabling multiple paths in the test time, we propose an agent-wise hybrid scaling strategy during inference.
+For visual document understanding and reasoning, the key challenge is not visual documents themselves, but the procedural reasoning that links global question decomposition, plan formation, information extraction, and mistake judgment across multiple steps.
+Monolithic scaling enlarges model capacity uniformly, yet fails to accommodate this structured reasoning process.
+We therefore propose an agent-wise adaptive scaling strategy during inference, dynamically allocating additional computing resources to different functional entities and enabling on-demand allocation during the test time.
 Existing test-time scaling methods fall into four main categories: parallel scaling, sequential scaling, hybrid scaling, and internal scaling.
 However, these strategies are originally designed for single models or agents, overlooking the different division of labor among agents and achieving suboptimal performance when applied to multi-agent systems.
-Accordingly, we propose an agent-wise hybrid scaling strategy tailored to multi-agent architectures, which significantly enhances both agent-specific capabilities and collaborative performance.
+Accordingly, we propose an agent-wise adaptive scaling strategy tailored to multi-agent architectures, which significantly enhances both agent-specific capabilities and collaborative performance.